-On arrival enjoy brunch on the hotel terrace (included) then relax, swim and explore the village before your bike briefing.(Staying at Villetta Phasiana, Breakfast)
+On arrival you can relax on the hotel's terrace, go for a swim nearby or explore the village before your bike briefing at 6pm.

 Pedal inland through lemon, pine and olive trees to Istria's ancient capital of Vodnjan, a sleepy village full of Gothic, Baroque and Renaissance architecture.
-Pick up some picnic supplies at the bakery, then head north for lunch amid kazuna (stone beehive-style huts), near the C8 church of Sta Foska.
+Pick up some picnic supplies at the bakery, then head north for lunch amid kazuna (stone beehive-style huts), near the 8th century church of Sta Foska.
 Return along the coast, passing remains of Roman baths on the shore.
 Back in Fazana, take a sunset stroll along the harbour.
-(Staying at Villetta Phasiana, Breakfast)

 Take sun-dappled back roads inland to the head of the Lim Fjord, an impressive wooded valley and today's big challenge!
-Freewheel down to the base and ascend a 2km hill to the panoramic viewpoint on the other side.
+Freewheel down to the base and ascend a 2km hill to the panoramic viewpoint on the other side (or take the transfer included to avoid the climb).
 After lunch in one of the many grill restaurants en route, head back towards the sea to meet the coast 10km south of Porec.
-(Staying at Hotel Flores,Breakfast)

 Please note that cycling helmets are compulsory in Croatia for all customers under 16yrs.
 As we are unable to provide these, we strongly recommend that you bring your own.

-Please see our Planning you holiday page for full details.
+Please see our Planning your holiday page for full details.